eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 same state index).
 This allows shortening and thus simplifying the state vector.

+## Automatic Creation of Signal Groups

+[netconvert](../netconvert.md) supports automatic definition of signal groups by setting option **--tls.group-signals**.
+To replace existing signal groups with a 1-to-1 assignment of connections to indices, the option **--tls.ungroup-signals** can be used.

+[netedit](../netedit.md) also supports creation and removal of signal groups using the functions 'Group Signals' and 'Ungroup Signals' in traffic light mode frame.

 # Defining Program Switch Times and Procedure

 In practice, a tls often uses different programs during a day and maybe